jzempel/continuity/docs/index.rst

 -----------

-Continuity configures a git repository with a custom set of commands that provide high-level operations for supporting GitHub Flow via GitHub Issues or Pivotal Tracker.
+Continuity configures a git repository with a custom set of commands that provide high-level operations for supporting GitHub Flow via GitHub Issues, Pivotal Tracker, or JIRA.

 Options
 -------